Last Updated on: 11th September 2023, 06:43 am

 Things Take a Downward Turn

 Razlog is a town of 13,000 people about 4 miles (6.2 km) from Bansko.
-Bankso’s population is 8,600.
+Bansko’s population is 8,600.

 Things Aren’t Much Better Here

-Luckily the floor Steve was transported to from the emergency department was in better shape, though far from what we expect in a hospital.
+The floor Steve was transported to from the emergency department was in better shape, though far from what we expect in a hospital.

 Even though many people we met in Bansko spoke English, most of the hospital staff did not.
 Fortunately, one of the doctors treating Steve did.

 Patients and their families were also on their own for basic care like washing, brushing teeth, and tending to more personal needs.
+I fear for anyone who should find himself in this hospital without someone to help him.

 Lie Still and Carry a Big Stick

-I walked into Steve’s room on his second day there and he proudly showed me his newest possession.
-A long piece of PVC pipe.
+I walked into Steve’s room on his second day there, and he proudly showed me his newest possession: a long piece of PVC pipe.

 Appalling Hygiene

 Then there was the food.
 Breakfast consisted of two slices of bread with a large blob of butter but nothing to spread the butter with.
-It sometimes came with a hard-boiled egg or some cheese.
+It sometimes came with a hard-boiled egg or cheese.

-Lunch was soup and bread, but no spoon to eat the soup with.
-And even if he had a spoon Steve would not have been able to eat it since he was lying flat and could not sit up.
+Lunch was soup and bread, but there wasn’t a spoon to eat it with.
+And even if there were a spoon, Steve would not have been able to eat it since he was lying flat and could not sit up.
+The bread was not on a plate.
+It was carried in by hand and set on the bedside table.

 Needless to say, he did not eat the food they provided.
-What little he ate during his stay was all brought from home.
+What little he ate during his stay was brought from home.

 There’s Always Something Positive